 Rules and some limits apply for donating or lending to candidates and parties.

-Party donations
+Party donations and loans

 Parties must report donations and loans over a certain amount.
 Limits apply for receiving anonymous donations and overseas donations.